apache/zeppelin/docs/storage/storage.md

 </br>

-## Notebook Storage in Hdfs <a name="HDFS"></a>
+## Notebook Storage in Web Hdfs <a name="HDFS"></a>

- To enable your notebooks to be stored on HDFS - uncomment the next property in `zeppelin-site.xml` in order to use HdfsNotebookRepo class:
+ To enable your notebooks to be stored on HDFS - uncomment the next property in `zeppelin-site.xml` in order to use WebHdfsNotebookRepo class:

  ```
  <property>
    <name>zeppelin.notebook.storage</name>
-   <value>org.apache.zeppelin.notebook.repo.HdfsNotebookRepo</value>
+   <value>org.apache.zeppelin.notebook.repo.WebHdfsNotebookRepo</value>
    <description>notebook persistence layer implementation</description>
  </property>